Hong Kong: The Facts

 The Star Ferry Company Limited, established in 1898, operates two cross-harbour ferry routes.
 Fares for adult single journey range from $4.0 to $6.5.

 The Hong Kong and Kowloon Ferry Limited, Discovery Bay Transportation Services Limited, Park Island Transport Company Limited and some other operators run other cross-harbour and outlying island passenger ferry services.
-In 2023, local ferry services carry about 106 900 passengers daily Note 1.
+Local ferry services carry about 106 700 passengers daily Note 1 by end December 2024.

 In addition to passenger ferry services, there are two vehicular ferry routes for dangerous goods vehicles.